tamxto/MolecularBiologyProjects/README.md

 The field of molecular biology involves a LOT of data analysis!
 Here I share with you all a few projects I worked on and analyzed using R and Excel.
 I hope you find this easy to navigate and use for your own personal means of data analysis as well!

 **Note: All of the html files are too big to view from Github.
-I recommend downloading the rmd files and viewing it in RStudio.
-For the first project, you can knit to html from there for easier navigation.
-For the second and third projects, you can also view the pdf versions to see the graphs (make sure you check the additional pages at the bottom).
+I recommend downloading the rmd files and loading it in RStudio then knit the html version to view it in a more visually pleasing format!

 ## [Project: Sequence Alignment, Preprocessing, and Quality Control of scRNAseq Data](https://github.com/tamxto/MolecularBiologyProjects/tree/main/Projects/Project_SequencingQualityControl)